JuliaIskra/work-log-aggregator/README.md

 # Work log aggregator

-Parses work log and generates output.
+Parses work log and generates output in two modes.

-In the output you can see how much time did you spend doing tasks during every day.
+In day mode you can see how much time did you spend doing tasks during every day.
 Time is shown in absolute hours and in "focus factor hours".
 Focus factor hours are calculated based on the assumption that the work day is 8 hours.
 Also you can see focus factor in percent for each day.

+In month mode you can see how much time (in hours and in percents) did you spent doing your tasks during every month.

 Example files are in `dev-resources`.

-Sample output:
+## Sample output:

-    2015-12-30
+For day mode:

+    2016-07-29
-    FF = 91%
+    FF = 80%
-    total - 7 hours and 18 minutes (8 hours)
+    total - 6 h 27 m (8 h 0 m)
-    profiling - 4 hours and 38 minutes (5 hours and 4 minutes)
-    help Alena - 2 hours and 20 minutes (2 hours and 33 minutes)
-    mail - 20 minutes (21 minutes)
+    move task in section today - 4 h 20 m (5 h 22 m)
+    stand-up - 0 h 50 m (1 h 2 m)
+    teams breakfast - 0 h 40 m (0 h 49 m)
+    mail - 0 h 37 m (0 h 45 m)

+For month mode:

+    2016-07
+    100% - total (9 h 59 m)
+    43% - move task in section today (4 h 20 m)
+    17% - support app fix (1 h 44 m)
+    16% - teams breakfast (1 h 40 m)
+    10% - stand-up (1 h 5 m)
+    6% - mail (0 h 37 m)
+    5% - today, timezones (0 h 33 m)

 ## Usage

 1. [Install leiningen](http://leiningen.org/#install).
 2. Program takes 2 or 3 arguments:
  - input-filename - file with work log to parse
- - mode - how data will be aggregated: d - by day, m - by month (m is not supported yet)
+ - mode - how data will be aggregated: d - by day, m - by month
  - count - optional argument, how many last aggregated entries to show, if not given, all entries are shown
 3. You can run the application from leiningen directly: